The VCW-Value Creation Wheel® is for Key Decision Makers (KDMs)

 Within this context, the VCW is currently being used to support three EU/ Horizon2020 applications in the fields of Aerospace, Oceans/Fishing, and Farming/Forests.
 In the past, the VCW supported different EU / Horizon2020 projects and helped to manage the consortium across different countries, the decision making process, and/or support transference of technology to the market.
 This was the case of:

-Over the years, the VCW has contributed for Social Impact and contributed to address many of the Sustainable Development Goals (SDG).
+Over the years, the VCW has contributed for Social Impact and to help to address many of the Sustainable Development Goals (SDG).
 The projects professionally developed and subjected to NDAs are not presented in here.
-Below we present only the VCW videos of non-confidential projects, the great majority of them developed by students that are concerned with SDG:
+Below we present only the VCW videos of non-confidential projects, many of them developed by students concerned with SDG:

 • Goal 1: End Poverty in all its forms: video 1, video 2, video 3